Neofonie/frontend-resources/README.md

 * [freeCodeCamp](https://medium.freecodecamp.org) Stories about development, design and data science.
 * [techcrunch](https://techcrunch.com/tag/javascript/) The javascript news stream from techcrunch.
 * [SmashingMagazine](https://www.smashingmagazine.com/) For web designers and developers.

+## Checklists

+* [Frontend Performance](https://github.com/thedaviddias/Front-End-Performance-Checklist) an exhausted list of elements you should check or at least be aware of